way0utwest/DatabaseDevOpsMS/syllabus.md

 		* Importance of backups
 		* Rolling forward

-* Server Configuration Management
-	* Application requirements outside of the database code
-		* Most of the server configuration is standardized, but there are some items that aren't
-		* configuration
-		* data
-	* Managing server configuration and build
-		* teaching DBAs to use VCS for their setup
-		* use unattended installation
-		* Chef/Puppet
-	* Configuration Settings
-		* Post installation, there may be changes that need to be made for a particular instance.
-		* jobs, linked servers, security
-		* storing these changes in a VCS
-		* deploy as a part of the pipeline, starting with development.
-	* Environment and Data Changes
-		* There are sometimes items that change between environments.
-		* Often these are settings, such as mail servers, ports, servernames, etc.
-		* These need to be version controlled, but this might be as part of the release process, where changes are injected.

 *	Advanced topics
 	* Monitoring databases after releasing
 	* Understanding how releases impact database servers and performance
-	* Dealing with database drift
 	* Branching and merging database changes
 		* develop using branches
 		* merges for db code